hugo-ribaud/bumb-buddy/memory-bank/progress.md

 - Developed SQL migration to link pregnancy_weeks with fetal_size_comparisons
 - Created implementation plan and documentation for the feature

+## Production Cleanup and Optimization Implementation

+- **Debug Code Removal**: Systematically removed all console.log statements from the entire codebase
+- **Component Architecture Fixes**: Fixed ThemeToggle component to use modern PreferencesContext instead of legacy authService
+- **Import Cleanup**: Removed unused imports and development variables (isDev in i18n configuration)
+- **Code Quality**: Ensured all components follow modern React patterns and use proper context providers
+- **Error Logging**: Maintained legitimate console.error and console.warn statements for production monitoring
+- **Development Artifacts**: Verified removal of all test data, sample data, and development-specific code
+- **Production Readiness**: App is now optimized and ready for app store submission
+- **Architecture Modernization**: Updated components to use centralized context providers for better maintainability
+- **Performance Optimization**: Cleaned up unnecessary code and improved component efficiency

 ## ✅ Completed Features

 ### Foundation & Setup